CS 525 KNOWLEDGE DISCOVERY AND DATA MINING

 and statistics.
 Industrial and scientific applications will be given.

-Students will be expected to read assigned research papers and work
+Students will be expected to read assigned textbook chapters and research papers,

-on a semester-long implementation/research project that covers the different
+and work on implementation/research projects that cover the different

 stages of the KDD process.